compops/gpo-smc-abc/README.md

 J. Dahlin, M. Villani and  T. B. Schön, **Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods**.
 Pre-print, arXiv:1506.06975v2, 2015.

 The paper is available as a preprint from < http://arxiv.org/pdf/1506.06975 > and < http://liu.johandahlin.com/ >.
+The repo also contains the output from the runs used to produce all the results in the paper.

 ## Dependencies